 If you want to learn Despacito, this tab is here to help you out.

-Despacito is a Puerto Rican pop song originally performed by Luis Fonsi and Daddy Yankee (and later featuring Justin Bieber upon remix in order to make it appeal more to American and European audiences).
+Despacito is a Puerto Rican pop song originally performed by Luis Fonsi and Daddy Yankee, and later featuring Justin Bieber in the remix.

-Consisting of a mix of pop, Latin music, hip hop, and reggaeton, this songs fusion of styles makes for a Latin-style pop song that skyrocketed up the charts, and tied the record for longest number one spot on the Billboard Hot 100 at 16 weeks.
+Consisting of a mix of pop, Latin music, hip hop, and reggaeton, this songs fusion of styles gave it universal appeal, all but ensuring its rapid ascent up the charts.
+Unsurprisingly, it also tied the record for longest number one spot on the Billboard Hot 100 at 16 weeks, and smashed the YouTube record for most views, with over 7 billion and counting.

-This song is actually quite difficult to play and should be attempted by experienced or advanced guitar players.
-The lick at the very beginning of the track can be very difficult for beginner and intermediate guitar players to play.
-This is a great song to practice if you want to learn some alternative styles but still want to impress with a popular cover!
+This song is actually quite difficult to play and is best left to more experienced or advanced guitarists.
+The lick at the very beginning of the track can be especially difficult for beginner and intermediate players.
+This is still a great song to practice if you want to learn some alternative styles, but still want to impress with a popular cover!

 Crazy Little Thing Called Love by Queen